MLP Singer: Towards Rapid Parallel Korean Singing Voice Synthesis: Experiment

 \subsection{Evaluation}

 We compared MLP Singer with BEGANSing, an autoregressive conditional GAN-based model proposed by Choi et al. \cite{choi2020korean}.
-While we also considered including Adversarial SVS proposed by Lee et al. \cite{lee2019adversarially}, we were unable to reproduce the results of the paper, nor were there open source resources.
+While we also considered including Adversarial SVS \cite{lee2019adversarially}, we were unable to reproduce the results of the paper, nor were there open source resources.
 The official implementation of BEGANSing was publicly available.

 For the vocoder, we used a variant of HiFi-GAN \cite{kong2020hifi}, which was fine-tuned on CSD to account for distributional differences between mel-spectrograms produced from speech and singing voice recordings.
 Since BEGANSing outputs magnitude spectrograms, we applied a mel-basis projection to convert synthesized outputs to mel-spectrograms.
 We evaluated MLP Singer under two configurations: naive batching and overlapped batch segmentation as delineated in Section \ref{sec:batch}, with $w$ set to 30.
 Lastly, ground-truth recordings and their vocoder reconstructions were included as points of reference to estimate vocoder-induced bottleneck.
 We evaluated the SVS systems on both audio quality and inference speed.